Officials: St. Petersburg subway blast was suicide attack

 The entire subway system in St. Petersburg, a city of 5 million, was shut down and evacuated before partial service resumed six hours later.
 Typically crowded during the rush hour, the subway on Tuesday morning looked almost deserted as many residents opted for buses.

-“First, I was really scared,” said Viktoria Prishchepova who did take the subway.
+“First, I was really scared,” said Viktoria Prishchepova, one who did take the subway.
 “I didn’t want to go anywhere on the metro because I was nervous.
 Everyone was calling their loved ones yesterday, checking if they were OK and how everyone was going to get home.”

 Monday’s explosion occurred as the train traveled between stations on one of the city’s north-south lines.
 The driver appeared in front of reporters on Tuesday looking tired but not visibly shaken by the events of the previous day.